ToolJet/ToolJet/docs/docs/tooljet-concepts/working-with-queries.md

 Enabling the **Run this query on load?** setting ensures that the query runs automatically every time the application launches.
 This feature is often used for queries that are used to fetch data.

-For instance, if you have a query that is used to fill a Table component with data, activating this setting will:
+For instance, if we have a query that is used to fill a Table component with data, activating this setting will:
-- Run the query when the applications
+- Run the query when the application starts
 - Populate the Table with the returned data from the query

 <div style={{textAlign: 'center'}}>